smutranchi/DB-GUI-2017/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.2.

+## Configure DB/GUI Project

+On the root level folder `frontend` run `npm install` before you do anything.
+If your local angular cli version is lower than 1.5.2., please update it using commands at : https://github.com/angular/angular-cli#updating-angular-cli.
+After the angular cli is updated, run `npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.